HendEmad/HendEmad/README.md

-- 👋 Hi, I’m @HendEmad
+- 👋 Hi, I’m Hend Emad
 - 👀 I’m interested in algorithms and AI.
 - 🌱 I’m currently learning about autonomous navigation system algorithms and go deeper in data science cobcepts and models.
-- 💞️ I’m looking to collaborate on AI projects includes machine learning, deep learning and image processing.
+- 💞️ I’m looking to collaborate on AI projects including machine learning, deep learning and image processing.
 In addition any algorithms implementation based projects.
 - 📫 How to reach me:

      Email: hendemadsaber@gmail.com
      LinkedIn: https://www.linkedin.com/in/hend-emad